-Damage to the anterior cingulate cortex can cause a number of cognitive, emotional, and even physical side effects.
+Damage to the anterior cingulate cortex can have several cognitive, emotional, and even physical consequences.

 - Endocrine and autonomic dysfunction

 - Impaired empathy and emotional function

 In this article, you will learn the basic functions of the cingulate cortex plus how to recover from damage to it.

 The anterior cingulate cortex (ACC) is found near the front of the brain and wraps around the head of the corpus callosum.
 It connects to other brain regions and therefore has a variety of functions.

 For example, the ACC connects to limbic structures such as the amygdala and hypothalamus.
 This means the cingulate cortex is involved in several emotional functions, such as:

 - Connecting facial expressions to the correct emotion

 - Making vocalizations express certain emotions, e.g., laughing when you are happy, etc.…